 Silverstein is known for his music and for his activism.
 He has spoken out about racism and about the need for diversity in the music industry.
 He has also spoken out about the need for more diversity in all aspects of society.

-See also Photo Printed On A Pillow
+See also Bf Doesn't Post Photo On Instagram

 Silverstein is an accomplished musician.
 He has released two albums, and his music has been featured on television and in movies.
 He is also a talented actor, and he has appeared in several stage productions.